jrheard/blog/python/tic-tac-toe.md

 ## Demo

-The game we're making will look like this:
+The game we're making will look like this (the "index" stuff will make more sense in a second, keep reading):

 <asciinema-player src="{{ site.baseurl }}/tictactoe_cast.json" rows="25" cols="95" autoplay="true" loop="true"></asciinema-player>